gsbcamargo/grokking-algorithms/README.md

 # Grokking Algorithms in Golang

-This little project aims to implement every algorithm in Grokking Algorithms (both non-recursive and recursive versions, whenever possible).
+This little project aims to implement every algorithm in Grokking Algorithms (both non-recursive and recursive versions, whenever possible) using Golang as language of choice.

 | Algorithm | Status |
 |-----------|--------|